 Today, over 40,000 have been diagnosed with life-threatening illnesses, including most cancers and serious mental health conditions including PTSD.
 VOICES has provided over 1,400 survivors and responders with support services and relevant information through annual conferences and workshops.

 Long-Term Needs of Victims' Families, Survivors and Responders

-In 2018 VOICES launched Knowledge to Practice: Actionable Recommendations for Victims and First Responders to Better Plan and Heal from Mass Violence, a research project funded by Public Safety Canada's Policy Development Contribution Program.
-Working in collaboration with the Canadian Resource Centre for Victims of Crime and the Center for the Study of Traumatic Stress, the project is examining key findings of VOICES prior research by conducting interviews with key stakeholders.
+In 2018 In 2018 VOICES launched a research project, Knowledge to Practice: Actionable Recommendations for Victims and First Responders to Better Plan and Heal from Mass Violence.
+The Knowledge to Practice project is further examining key findings of VOICES prior research by conducting interviews with victims’ families, survivors, first responders, and community stakeholders, to better understand their experiences in the aftermath of 9/11.
+The project is funded by Public Safety Canada’s Policy Development Contribution Program and we are working in collaboration with the Canadian Resource Centre for Victims of Crime and the Center for the Study of Traumatic Stress.

 Following acts of mass violence, victims' families, survivors and first responders often struggle as a result of their exposures, resulting in challenges that require interventions.
 If their needs are not met with supportive interventions, recovery is often difficult.

 Knowledge to Practice seeks to better understand these needs by reviewing the experiences of victims' families and responders in accessing resources in the aftermath of 9/11, and canvassing service providers and community stakeholders who

 - Investigating the Long-term Impact of Bereavement due to Terrorism: Factors that Contribute to Trauma, Grief, Growth and Resilience